Material on this web site copyright © 1995-2013, TelePost, Inc. All rights reserved.

 In both PowerSDR/IF and NaP3, which are based on the open source PowerSDRTM program from FlexRadio Systems, an algorithm called Wide Band Image Rejection (WBIR) automatically corrects for any imbalances in the sound card channels, and eliminates the images.
 But WBIR requires certain conditions to "learn" where the images are.
 Once learned, WBIR will constantly adjust to keep the images nulled.
 It will try to relearn anytime a major change is made... like powering down LP-PAN while the program is running.
 For this reason, you should always start the SDR app last and close it before turning equipment off.

 WBIR looks for the strongest signal, and nulls its image.
 It is assumed that this setting will work for other signals in the region.
 This generally provides 50-60dB rejection of all signals, and greater than that for strong signals.
 The effect is to reduce the images to the noise floor.
 WBIR works faster as signal strength increases.
 It takes 3 minutes to null images in the S9 range, and a few seconds for signals in the S9+20dB range.
-If your setup is not displaying at least some signals at least 50dB above the noise floor, it will take a long time for WBIR to work, if at all.
+If your setup is not displaying at least some signals at least 50dB above the noise floor, it will take a long time for WBIR to work.

 Below is a screen capture from the SDR showing what the display looks like with a single signal and proper image cancellation...